pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   = Best Practices
   This section covers the best practices to follow as a Unity game is being developed to ensure that licensing is not a difficult process.
 This section is mainly intended to help developers ensure that the content that they use is easily able to be licensed at the end of development.

-  If you want to use content from a previous UPGRADE game, ensure that the game has been properly licensed.
+  #notify[If you want to use content from a previous UPGRADE game, ensure that the game has been properly licensed.
 So far, the only game that meets that criteria is Catanks.
-Further instructions about how to use previous UPGRADE content are in the sections below.<properly-licensed-upgrade>
+Further instructions about how to use previous UPGRADE content are in the sections below.<properly-licensed-upgrade>]

   #warning[
     Even if a site advertises "royalty free" art or free to use code, oftentimes, that does not mean that one can release it under an open source license.]